Saint Thomas Choir School: Student life

 Students participate in a liturgical music program while studying academic subjects such as English, science, history, mathematics, Latin, French, music theory, and theology.
 Students also participate in an athletic program, competing against local private schools in soccer, basketball, and track.

 Students are admitted on a rolling basis.
-The school schedules auditions three times a year for boys entering the third, fourth, and fifth grade.
-Third grade students must live close enough to New York City to return home each weekend and return on Sunday evening, a requirement waived for fourth and fifth graders.
+The school holds auditions three times a year for boys entering the third, fourth, and fifth grades.
+Third grade students must live close enough to the school to go home every weekend and return on Sunday evening, a requirement waived for fourth and fifth grade students.